 Where Do Predators Find Lizards?

-Birds of prey, like hawks and owls, will look for lizards in open areas where they’re more likely to be out in the open and easier to spot.
-Dogs might find them during a walk in the park or even in your backyard.
+Birds of prey, like hawks and owls, hunt lizards in open spaces where they’re easier to spot.
+Dogs might catch them during a walk in the park or even in your backyard.